-The main cause of foundation problems starts with the soil.
+The cause of foundation problems often starts with poor soil preparation.
 If the soil below your home’s foundation is not supportive enough to hold the weight of your home, your foundation will settle into the ground and cause a number of problems to your home.

 Soil in its natural state is very strong and sturdy and can hold massive amounts of weight with competent load bearing strata.
 When new homes are built, the soil is disrupted from its natural state and becomes loose and porous.